bodkan/demografr/README.md

-## Analysing posterior distributions of parameters
+## Examining posterior distributions of parameters

 After we run this R script, we end up with an object called `abc` here.
 This object contains the complete information about the results of our inference.